Dr Daniela Oehring

 Staff serving as external examiners

-2019 University of Liverpool Engineering
+2019 University of Liverpool Engineering for Postgraduates (PhD)

 I have been involved in projects related to eye care for hidden and excluded populations, ocular biomechanics, keratoconus and dry eye.
 I have worked as a generalist researcher and become experienced with a range of quantitative and qualitative methodologies relevant to health services research, including: